Certora/Documentation/docs/gambit/gambit.md

 options.
 By default, these mutation parameters are specified by the user with {ref}`running-mutate-with-command-line-arguments`.
-To handle more complex use cases, and to allow for easy reproducibility, Gambit can read mutation parameters from a [JSON configuration file](#running-mutate-with-a-configuration-file) with the `--json` argument.
+To handle more complex use cases, and to allow for easy reproducibility, Gambit can read mutation parameters from a {ref}`running-mutate-with-a-configuration-file` with the `--json` argument.

 The `mutate` command does the following: